How to Babysit a Toddler (23 Tips and Top 5 Activities)

 Conclusion

-Babysitting toddlers is an important skill that all sitters should learn and, with enough practice, it will become second nature to you.
+Babysitting toddlers is difficult but it is an important skill that all sitters should learn and, with enough practice, it will become second nature to you.

 It can be challenging sometimes but rewarding too.
 Most sitters find that it’s often lots of fun, especially when they get to know the toddler, and they look forward to it!